Preparation

 • This presumption of superiority is often accompanied by the assumption that ‘the others’ are in a backward stage of their political, social or cultural development.

-• The mindset that non-European or non-Western societies remain at a stage which ‘the West’ has already overcome also leads to the arrogant attitude that ‘the West’ must help them in some kind of progressive development.
+• The mindset that non-European or non-Western societies remain at a stage which ‘the West’ has already overcome also leads to the arrogant attitude that ‘the West’ must ‘help’ them in some kind of progressive development.

 • These classifications into ‘progressive’ and ‘backward’ are not objective truths, but European constructions and fantasies designed to keep the Global North and Europeans or white People in a position of supremacy.

-You can read more about eurocentrism in relation to the work of international organisations here (in German):
+You can read more about eurocentrism here:

 What does this mean for you and your work with people on the move?